Abhinawap/brain-tumor-detection-ml/README.md

 - **Format**: Grayscale MRI scans, resized to 128×128 pixels
 - **Preprocessing**: Wiener filtering, CLAHE, normalization, augmentation

+### Additional Dataset Used for U-Net Training

+The U-Net segmentation model was trained using the **[Brain Tumor Segmentation Dataset by Atika Akter](https://www.kaggle.com/datasets/atikaakter11/brain-tumor-segmentation-dataset)** available on Kaggle.
+This dataset provides paired MRI images and segmentation masks, enabling supervised learning for tumor boundary detection.
+Each sample contains both the MRI scan and its ground truth mask, allowing the model to learn pixel-level segmentation before being applied to the main brain tumor MRI dataset for classification.

 ---

 ## 🚀 How to Reproduce